Antitrust (film)

-Antitrust (also titled Conspiracy.com and Startup) is a 2001 American techno thriller film written by Howard Franklin and directed by Peter Howitt.
+Antitrust (also titled Conspiracy.com and Startup) is a 2001 American techno-thriller film directed by Peter Howitt and written by Howard Franklin.

-Antitrust portrays young idealistic programmers and a large corporation (NURV) that offers a significant salary, an informal working environment, and creative opportunities for those talented individuals willing to work for them.
-The charismatic CEO of NURV (Tim Robbins) seems to be good-natured, but new employee and protagonist Milo Hoffman (Ryan Phillippe) begins to unravel the terrible hidden truth of NURV's operation.
+The film stars Ryan Phillippe, Rachael Leigh Cook, Claire Forlani and Tim Robbins.
+It portrays young idealistic programmers and a large corporation (NURV) that offers a significant salary, an informal working environment, and creative opportunities for those talented individuals willing to work for them.
+The charismatic CEO of NURV seems to be good-natured, but new employee Milo Hoffman begins to unravel the terrible hidden truth of NURV's operation.

-The film stars Phillippe, Rachael Leigh Cook, Claire Forlani, and Robbins.
-Antitrust opened in the United States on January 12, 2001, and was generally panned by critics.
+Antitrust opened in the United States on January 12, 2001 to generally negative reviews from critics, and was a box office failure, grossing $18 million against a budget of $30 million.

 Plot

 Working with his three friends at their new software development company Skullbocks, Stanford graduate Milo Hoffman is recruited by Gary Winston, the CEO of the software corporation NURV.
 Milo is offered an attractive programming position with a large paycheck, an almost-unrestrained working environment, and extensive creative control over his work.
-After accepting, Hoffman and his girlfriend, Alice Poulson (Forlani), move to NURV headquarters in Portland, Oregon.
+After accepting, Hoffman and his girlfriend, Alice Poulson, move to NURV headquarters in Portland, Oregon.

 Despite development of the flagship product (Synapse, a worldwide media distribution network) being well on schedule, Hoffman soon becomes suspicious of the excellent source code that Winston personally provides to him, seemingly when needed most, while refusing to divulge the code's origin.

 After his best friend and fellow computer programmer, Teddy Chin, is murdered, Hoffman discovers that NURV is stealing the code they need from programmers around the world—including Chin—and then killing them.
 NURV not only employs an extensive surveillance system to observe and steal code, the company has infiltrated the Justice Department and most mainstream media.
 Even Hoffman's girlfriend is a plant, an ex-con hired by the company to spy on and manipulate him.

-In a secret NURV database of employee surveillance dossiers, Hoffman discovers highly-sensitive personal information about Lisa Calighan (Cook), a friendly co-worker.
+In a secret NURV database of employee surveillance dossiers, Hoffman discovers highly-sensitive personal information about Lisa Calighan, a friendly co-worker.
 When he says he knows the company has this information about her, she agrees to help him expose NURV's crimes.
 Coordinating with Brian Bissel, Hoffman's old start-up friend, they plan to use a local public-access television station to hijack Synapse and globally broadcast their charges against NURV.
 However, Calighan is actually Winston's accomplice and foils Hoffman.

 When the plan fails, and as Winston prepares to kill Hoffman, a backup plan is put into motion.
 Off-screen, Hoffman had previously confronted and convinced Poulson to turn against NURV; she, the fourth member of Skullbocks, and NURV's incorruptible security contractors usurp one of NURV's own work centers—"Building 21"—and transmit incriminating evidence with the Synapse code.
 Calighan, Winston, and his entourage are arrested by the FBI for their crimes.
 After amicably parting ways with the redeemed Poulson, Hoffman rejoins Skullbocks.